Skip to main content

 Review summary

 LuckyLand Casino is a sweepstakes casino reviewed with community vote data and evidence-labeled editorial notes.
-Community vote sample is still building, so the rating is provisional, and listed payout timing is 1-5 business days.
-It is restricted in 18 US states.
+8 community votes give an early confidence signal, but the vote sample is still building, so the rating stays provisional, and listed payout timing is 1-5 business days.
+It is restricted in 17 US states.

 LuckyLand Casino score breakdown